 Please visit our blog for a list of current mentors and schedules.

 The program is open to high school sophomores, juniors, and seniors living in all areas of NYC who are interested in pursuing a career in the visual arts.

 Applicants are required to complete an application form (signed by a parent/guardian), answer essay questions about why they are interested in the program and submit two samples of past work.

-Finalists will be interviewed and up to 20 students will be selected with these criteria in mind: their interest in pursuing a career in the arts, their ability to attend every session on Wednesday afternoons from 4:00-6:30pm, November 2, 2016 through May 24, 2017 and to complete a 3.5-month mentorship, and the quality of their application.
+Finalists will be interviewed and up to 20 students will be selected with these criteria in mind: their interest in pursuing a career in the arts, their ability to attend every session on Wednesday afternoons from 4:00-6:30pm, November 2, 2016 through May 24, 2017 and to complete a 4-month mentorship, and the quality of their application.

-Smack Mellon’s Education Programs are supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, New York City Council Member Stephen Levin, and with support from Joan Mitchell Foundation, David & Minnie Berk Foundation, Exploring The Arts, and Smack Mellon’s Members.
+Smack Mellon’s Education Programs are supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, New York City Council Member Stephen Levin, and with support from Select Equity Group Foundation, Exploring The Arts and Smack Mellon’s Members.

-In-kind donations for Smack Mellon's education programs are provided by Artist and Craftsman, Trader Joe’s, Peas and Pickles, Dumbo Kitchen, and by Materials for the Arts, NYC Department of Cultural Affairs/NYC Department of Sanitation/NYC Department of Education.
+In-kind donations are provided by Artist & Craftsman Supply, Costco, Fairway, Trader Joe’s, and by Materials for the Arts, NYC Department of Cultural Affairs/NYC Department of Sanitation/NYC Department of Education.
 Special thanks to Downtown Community Television.